Ozone-Depleting Substances and Hydrofluorocarbons.

 The following changes are made to statutory restrictions on HFCs in certain specified uses covered by legislation enacted in 2019:

-Ecology is required or authorized to adopt the following additional restrictions on HFCs in specific end-uses:
+Ecology is given authority or direction to adopt the following additional restrictions on HFCs in specific end-uses:

-In adopting rules to establish restrictions on HFCs in specific end-uses, Ecology may establish reporting, labeling, and recordkeeping requirements, as well rules to grant variances from restrictions.
+In adopting rules to establish these new restrictions on HFCs in specific end-uses, Ecology may establish reporting, labeling, and recordkeeping requirements, as well rules to grant variances from restrictions.
 To the extent practicable, rules must be harmonized with similar requirements established by Ecology for a refrigerant management program and must be consistent with similar programs adopted in other states.
-Ecology must review the availability and affordability of equipment, refrigerants, and appropriate training prior to adopting rules that establish GWP thresholds applicable to air conditioning and stationary refrigeration systems.

 Refrigerant Management Program.

 Ecology is directed to adopt rules to establish a refrigerant management program (RMP) to reduce emissions of refrigerants, including ODSs and HFCs, from activities and equipment responsible for significant emission volumes.
-The RMP must include larger stationary refrigeration systems and larger commercial air conditioning systems.
+The program must include larger stationary refrigeration systems and larger commercial air conditioning systems.
 Ecology must submit a report to the Legislature providing data on refrigerant leakage from existing stationary refrigeration and air-conditioning systems regulated under RMP rules.
-Ecology may not require compliance with RMP requirements prior to January 1, 2024, or prior to the adjournment of the legislative session following the report to the Legislature estimating refrigerant leakage.
+Ecology may not require compliance with RMP requirements prior to July 1, 2023, or prior to the adjournment of the legislative session following the report to the Legislature on refrigerant leakage.

 In establishing the RMP, Ecology must: